neicnordic/neic.no/_posts/2020-03-10-new-puhuri-pm.md

 ---
 title: Jarno Laitinen the new Project Manager for Puhuri
 summary: Jarno Laitinen has been selected as the Project Manager for the Puhuri project.
 Puhuri will work to enable cross-border service access for Nordic scientists, and the first focus is Nordic access to the LUMI large scale HPC system resources.
-The 2-year project will begin in June 2020.
+The 2-year project is expected to be launched in June 2020.
 photo: "/assets/images/latest-news-24.png"
 ---